Clinton TV ad rallies supporters on Benghazi investigation

 The ad points out that the committee cost taxpayers $4.5 million.

-“The Republicans have spent millions attacking Hillary because she’s fighting for everything they oppose, from affordable healthcare to equal pay,” the ad's narrator says.
+“The Republicans have spent millions attacking Hillary because she’s fighting for everything they oppose, from affordable healthcare to equal pay,” a voice in the ad says.
 “She’ll never stop fighting for you, and the Republicans know it.”

-Clinton - who was secretary of state at the time of the attacks - is trying to make the case that a coming hearing of the panel at which she will be questioned is only focused on smearing her politically.
+Clinton - who was secretary of state at the time of the attacks - is trying to make the case that the coming Republican inquiry is not about the actual attacks but about trying to smear her politically as she seeks to represent her party in the November 2016 elections.

 “Look at the situation they chose to exploit, to go after me for political reasons: the death of four Americans in Benghazi,” Clinton said in a town hall meeting in New Hampshire on Monday.
 She called the panel a “political, partisan committee for the sole purpose of going after me, not trying to make our diplomats who serve in dangerous areas safer.”

 The House Benghazi Committee was established in 2014, after eight congressional investigations were conducted.
-The House committee has largely focused on Clinton’s response to the attacks, whose victims included Ambassador Chris Stevens.
-The committee expanded its inquiry and is now simultaneously investigating Clinton’s use of a private email server.
+The House committee has largely focused on Clinton’s response to the attacks, which killed four Americans including Ambassador Chris Stevens.
+The committee expanded its inquiry and is now simultaneously investigating Clinton’s use of a private email server during her time as secretary of state.

+For more on the 2016 presidential race, see the Reuters blog, “Tales from the Trail” (here).